The Bankrate promise

 Mortgage credit certificate (MCC)

 In addition to finding help with buying a home, you can also explore Indiana’s mortgage credit certificate (MCC) program, which can play a useful role in reducing your tax bill.
 An MCC is a federal income tax credit, in Indiana equal to 25 percent of the amount you borrowed, up to $2,000 per year.
 The credit can make a difference in your tax bill throughout the life of your 30-year mortgage.
 It can be used in tandem with the IHCDA’s Next Home program, and the same income and purchase price limits apply.
 There is a program fee of $800, however.

 Local homebuyer assistance programs

 Depending on where you want to call home in Indiana, you might be able to take advantage of other local down payment assistance programs.
 For example, in the city of Bloomington — home to Indiana University — the HAND Down Payment and Closing Cost Assistance program can give first-time homebuyers who earn up to 80 percent of the area’s median income as much as $10,000 to help with initial home-buying expenses.
 It’s a second mortgage, but it’s completely forgiven after five years.
 A similar program in Fort Wayne can help first-time buyers get up to $8,000 of assistance, provided they can contribute at least $1,000 to the purchase and complete a homebuyer education course.

 Begin by completing this questionnaire on the IHCDA’s website to get a better idea of which assistance options you might qualify for.
 Once you have an idea of how much help you can receive, compare mortgage rates and options from the many mortgage lenders that participate in the agency’s programs.
 Some institutions might offer additional assistance for certain types of workers, too — first responders and teachers, for instance — so investigate all the programs that could fit your situation.
-As you begin the home-buying process, keep in mind that mortgage rates are expected to rise this year, so now might be ideal to lock in a low rate.
+As you begin the home-buying process, keep in mind that mortgage rates could keep on rising this year, so now might be ideal to lock in a low rate.